filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### Why does Filecoin mining work best on AMD?

 Currently, Filecoin's Proof of Replication (PoRep) prefers to be run on AMD processors.
 See this description of Filecoin sealing for more information.
-More accurately, it runs much much slower on Intel CPUs.
+More accurately, it runs significantly slower on Intel CPUs.
 It runs competitively fast on some ARM processors, like the ones in newer Samsung phones, but they lack the RAM to seal the larger sector sizes.
 The main reason that we see this benefit on AMD processors is due to their implementation of the SHA hardware instructions.

 ### What do storage providers have to do to change a committed capacity (CC) sector into a "real-data" sector?